My friend Tony Roberts has a way with words.

 I’m honored to have Tony as a guest today on the CD.

 As many great men do, Tony had quite an influential father.
 He’s here today to tell us about his dad.
 After you read his story and add a comment, visit Tony’s page, A Way With Words, and learn about the memoir he’s written.

 At my cousin’s graduation party, we were asked to wear alumni t-shirts.
 There were ones from Ohio State.
 IU.
 The University of Chicago.
 My dad proudly wore one that said, Jabez Elementary, Sixth-Grade Grad, Class of 1951.
 We told him he should wear it to the Roberts family reunion.
 He declined, saying “They’ll think I’m putting on airs.”

 The truth is my Dad is quite intelligent When he was 16, his father Joe Etsy set him down and said, “You can quit school now and become a real man.
 Earn money for the family.
 Pay your way.”

 Out of spite, mostly, Dad stayed in school and earned his high school diploma – all the while being the primary family wage earner working at a nursing home.

-Dad went in the military and was stationed in Germany.
+Dad went into the military and was stationed in Germany.
 He has fond memories of seeing the European countryside and meeting new people.
 He’ll even tell you he learned to speak German and then share his vocabulary – “Eins bier.
 Zwei bier.
 Drei bier.”